 2. MAXIMUM LIMIT.
-The amount covered by this Guarantee for all Obligations in respect of the aggregate of all Transactionsunder the Gas Contract that ever shall be required to be paid by Guarantor shall not exceed U.S. $________ million (the “Maximum Limit”); provided, this Guarantee shall cover and Guarantor shall pay, in addition to the Maximum Limit, all reasonable expenses, including, without limitation, attorneys' fees, court costs and similar costs, of Contract Party in the event of judgment, settlement or other enforcement against Guarantor.
-The Maximum Limit shall not be affected by the number or type of outstanding Transactions or the holding or application of any collateral by Contract Party.
+The amount covered by this Guarantee for all Obligations in respect of the aggregate of all Transactions that ever shall be required to be paid by Guarantor shall not exceed U.S. $20 million (the “Maximum Limit”); provided, this Guarantee shall cover and Guarantor shall pay, in addition to the Maximum Limit, all reasonable expenses, including, without limitation, attorneys' fees, court costs and similar costs, of the Contract Parties in the event of judgment, settlement or other enforcement against Guarantor.
+The Maximum Limit shall not be affected by the number or type of outstanding Transactions or the holding or application of any collateral by a Contract Party.

 3. DEFENSES.
 Other than as expressly waived in this Guarantee, Guarantor retains its own defenses and rights hereunder.
 Guarantor waives all rights, setoffs, counterclaims and other defenses of Obligor relating to the Obligations, including, without limitation, all rights, setoffs, counterclaims and other defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Obligor.

 4. DEFAULT.
-If Obligor fails or refuses to pay timely any Obligations, Contract Party may at its option exercise any or all of its rights, power and remedies afforded hereunder and under all documents, if any, securing this Guarantee and may declare the unpaid amounts of all Obligations then owing under the Gas Contract to be immediately due and payable, and thereupon such amounts shall be immediately due and payable without presentation and demand for payment, protest, notice of protest or dishonor, notice of default, notice of intent to accelerate or notice of acceleration to Guarantor or any other person or entity, all of which Guarantor hereby waives.
+If Obligor fails or refuses to pay timely any Obligations, a Contract Party may at its option exercise any or all of its rights, power and remedies afforded hereunder and under all documents, if any, securing this Guarantee and may declare the unpaid amounts of all Obligations then owing under the applicable Gas Contract to be immediately due and payable, and thereupon such amounts shall be immediately due and payable without presentation and demand for payment, protest, notice of protest or dishonor, notice of default, notice of intent to accelerate or notice of acceleration to Guarantor or any other person or entity, all of which Guarantor hereby waives.

 5. REPRESENTATIONS AND WARRANTIES.
-Guarantor represents and warrants that: (a) it is a corporation duly organized and validly existing under the laws of the State or Province of its incorporation and has the power and authority to execute, deliver and carry out the terms and provisions of this Guarantee, (b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guarantee and (c) assuming due authorization, execution and delivery hereof by Contract Party, this Guarantee constitutes a legal, valid and binding agreement of Guarantor enforceable in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.
+Guarantor represents and warrants that: (a) it is a corporation duly organized and validly existing under the laws of the State or Province of its incorporation and has the power and authority to execute, deliver and carry out the terms and provisions of this Guarantee, (b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guarantee and (c) assuming due authorization, execution and delivery hereof by the Contract Parties, this Guarantee constitutes a legal, valid and binding agreement of Guarantor enforceable in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.

 6. FINANCIAL INFORMATION.
-At the written request of Contract Party, Guarantor shall provide Contract Party with the financial information described in Section 3.3 of the Gas Contract in accordance therewith.
+At the written request of a Contract Party, Guarantor shall provide such Contract Party with the financial information described in Section 3.3 of the Enron Canada Gas Contract in accordance therewith.

 7. NOTICE.
 All notices and communications made pursuant to this Guarantee shall be in writing and delivered personally or mailed by certified mail, postage prepaid and return receipt requested, or sent by facsimile, as follows: